 General maintenance is performed outside of a schedule and is a common form of maintenance for companies with more machinery.

 Electricians, plumbers, and apartment maintenance technicians are prime examples of general maintenance technicians.

 The more unscheduled nature of general maintenance makes it ideal for freelance mechanics and engineers who are just starting out in their respective fields.

 While technicians are generally associated with work, IT professionals can also fall under the category, which makes them an important part of any company's technical staff.

 Being a technician responsible for maintaining expensive machines requires more than just qualifications and broadly applicable skills.

 Here are some of the most important soft skills for modern maintenance technicians:

-- High-Level Technical Knowledge: Basic technical expertise is an obvious requirement for any technician.
-However, a technician in 2020 needs to know the latest tech trends and tools in the industry.
+- High-Level Technical Knowledge: Basic technical expertise is an obvious requirement for any technician, especially industrial maintenance technicians.
+However, a technician in 2021needs to know the latest tech trends and tools in the industry.
 In addition to that, they should know how to maintain more modern equipment.